Cathie O'Brien MA. UKCP Reg Child and Adult Psychotherapist. BACP Snr Accred.

 Short Term Focused: Short term therapy can be 6 to 12 sessions and is usually focused on a particular issue.
 Gestalt Therapy lends its self very well to short term therapy.
 The therapist focuses on how you are feeling and thinking, and how your body is responding to any mixed signals you may have about your issue.
 Mixed signals between thoughts, feelings and the nervous system can lead to people feeling stuck, anxious or depressed.

 Psycho-educational: aspects of short term therapy can be educational for instance explaining what stress and anxiety is and your bodies physiological reactions to thoughts, feelings or the environment.
-It can also give you some techniques that you can use to reduce physical symptoms and reactions such as mindfulness techniques.
+It can also give you some techniques to reduce physical symptoms such as mindfulness techniques.

 Long term therapy: works well with long standing issues.
 The relationship between the therapist and individual becomes part of the focus, becoming aware of how an individual may adapt in relation to the other, as some peoples anxieties or problems are in relation to other people and the environment/context i.e. someone who always takes care of other peoples feelings and needs may well find themselves doing this in therapy and the therapist gently brings this into their awareness.

 Personal development.
-Some people enter into therapy for their own personal development, especially if they are training or practising as a therapist.
+Some people enter into therapy for their own personal development, especially if they are training or practicing as a therapist.

 First meeting: It is useful to have a think about what may suit you best in terms of long term or short term therapy and this can be discussed during the first meeting.
 The first meeting is an assessment process for both you and I.